 The practical test for SAR Tech II is made up of six stations in the categories of land navigation, tracking, the 24-Hour Pack, rope skills, route search and area search.
 Applicants must demonstrate these skills to an approved evaluator.

-An explanation of each of these stations and all the requirements for SAR Tech II and III can be found at http://www.nasar.org/nasar/downloads/SARTECH_III,_II_02,_2003.pdf.
+An explanation of each of these stations and all the requirements for SAR Tech II and III can be found at Nasar.org.

-SAR Tech I is the advanced "Crew Leader/Evaluator" level, which is recommended only for those who may function as crew leaders during missions.
-A list of testing topics, both written and practical, can be found at http://www.nasar.org/nasar/course.php?id=39.
+SAR Tech I is the advanced "Crew Leader/Evaluator" level, which is recommended only for those who may function as crew leaders during missions. .

-I think SAR Tech II certification is something I want to do, which means I'll need the March, 2005 edition of the textbook, Fundamentals of Search and Rescue.
+I think SAR Tech II certification is something I want to do, which means I'll need the textbook, Fundamentals of Search and Rescue.
 Apparently, earlier editions of the book will not be sufficient to prepare for the exam.

-You can see a list of all NASAR Course offerings and examinations on their website at http://www.nasar.org/nasar/course.php.
+You can see a list of all NASAR Course offerings and examinations on their website.

-Book Review And Some Minnesota & Ontario SAR
+Some Minnesota & Ontario SAR and SAR Reading

-Here I am--back from my trip to the Boundary Waters in northern Minnesota, where my husband and I paddled, camped and hiked for the past couple of weeks.
-While we were there, I had lots of time to read while hiding from mosquitoes in our tent, so I picked up some regional books, including one related to Search & Rescue.
+Here I am, back from my trip to the Boundary Waters in northern Minnesota, where my husband and I paddled, camped and hiked for the past couple of weeks.
+While we were there, I had lots of time to read while hiding from mosquitoes in our tent, so I picked up some regional books, including one related to search and rescue.

-It's crossed my mind a number of times--how easy it would be to get lost in the thick North Woods, often without significant landmarks to aid in navigation, especially if one ventures off the beaten path (not that there are many beaten paths in the Boundary Waters that aren't popular portages) without maps and a compass and solid orienteering skills.
-In fact, a friend of mine and I got quite confused about our location and our route ahead when we hiked Minnesota's Kekekabic Trail in 2003 and, at one point, backtracked close to ten miles just to get to a point we were sure of.
+It's crossed my mind a number of times—how easy it would be to get lost in the thick North Woods, often without significant landmarks to aid in navigation, especially if one ventures off the beaten path (not that there are many beaten paths in the Boundary Waters other than popular portages) without maps and a compass and solid orienteering skills.
+In fact, a friend of mine and I got quite confused about our location and our route ahead when we hiked Minnesota's Kekekabic Trail in 2003 and, at one point, backtracked close to 10 miles just to get to a point we were sure of.

 Add to that the fact that hiking trails in the wilderness are not marked and, so it seems, rarely maintained.
 Just to show you how thick it is up there, check out this photo of my husband.
 He's actually ON the Border Route Trail in the Boundary Waters.
 At times, it's more like swimming through brush than hiking.
 We had to pause and hunt for the trail on several occasions and do some crawling under and climbing over a number of downed trees.
 So I could relate to Lost in the Wild: Danger and Survival in the North Woodsand how one wrong move or a short lapse in attention can get you into very deep trouble up there.